ppyne/GameOfLife/README.md

-# Conways's Game of Live
+# Conway’s Game of Life

 A simple, self-contained implementation of **Conway’s Game of Life** written in plain JavaScript, with no dependencies, in a single HTML file.